The sub-prime crisis and housing bubble

-Australian prime minister Kevin Rudd and Treasurer Wayne Swan delivered their first budget in response to the global financial crisis, with the main objective being to fight inflation – a major problem in the local economy at the time.
+Australian then-Prime Minister, Kevin Rudd, and then-Treasurer Wayne Swan delivered their first budget in response to the global financial crisis, with the main objective being to fight inflation – a major problem in the local economy at the time.

 The automotive industry was also given a helping hand, as several major lenders had withdrawn from the market completely, leaving banks to fill the gaps in lending.

-The crisis continues – a second stimulus package is announced
+The crisis continued – a second stimulus package was announced

 - $14.7 billion for schools